Gurshan94/sampling_assignment/README.md

-Sampling Techniques and Machine Learning Models for Credit Card Fraud Detection Overview
+Credit Card Fraud Detection using Sampling Techniques and Machine Learning Models Overview
 This project aims to explore various sampling techniques to handle class imbalance in a dataset and evaluate their performance with different machine learning models.
 The dataset used in this project is the Credit Card Fraud Detection dataset, which is originally imbalanced.
 The goal is to apply five sampling techniques to balance the dataset and use five machine learning models to evaluate their performance.